elsewhat/thinkweek-dparnas-2024/docs/multi-agent/index.md

 ## Inspection framework network traffic
 I'm running the frameworks from a devcontainer docker image and connecting either to local models hosted by ollama or to llm providers such as openai og anthropic.

-It's useful to be able to inspect the network traffic coming from the docker image.
+It's useful to be able to inspect the HTTP network traffic coming from the docker image.
-[Edgeshark](https://edgeshark.siemens.io/) provides a method for this.
+[Edgeshark](https://edgeshark.siemens.io/) provides a method for this for HTTP (but not HTTPS).

 Install through: